Skryne GFC

-Skryne GFC is a Gaelic Athletic Association club based in the Village of Skryne, in County Meath, Ireland.
-The club mainly plays Gaelic Football.
-It competes in Meath GAA competitions.
+Skryne GFC is a Gaelic Athletic Association club based in the village of Skryne, in County Meath, Ireland.
+The club mainly plays Gaelic football and competes in Meath GAA competitions.
 Skryne has the second most Meath Senior Football Championship titles after Navan O Mahony's.
-Every All-Ireland Winning Meath team has had a Skryne player as a panel member.
-Skryne have never been relegated from Senior level in the football championship.
+Every All-Ireland winning Meath team has had at least one Skryne player as a panel member.
+Skryne have never been relegated from senior level in the football championship.

-2010 season
+History

-Skryne finished second in the Senior Football Championship Group B. And went on to win against Seneschalstown in Páirc Tailteann on 26 September.
+In the 2010 Meath Senior Football Championship, Skryne finished second in Group B. The club went on to win against Seneschalstown in Páirc Tailteann on 26 September 2010.
 The final score was Seneschalstown 4-8 - 0-21 Skryne, giving Skryne their 13th Meath Football Championship title.